 Inclusive refreshes drive better results

-Most recently, we launched a new set of creatives for International Women’s Day 2021, featuring women business owners.
+Most recently, we launched a new set of creatives for International Women’s Day 2021, featuring business owners who identify as women.
 New A/B test results showed these ads drove improved performance with an 11% drop in cost per qualified lead, and a 52% increase in conversion rate among female users.3 This showed us our previous creatives weren’t serving many of the people we wanted to reach.

 “The impact of this new creative strategy demonstrates that being actively inclusive and ensuring representation of underrepresented groups has a positive effect on all users,” says Heath.
 “These images feel true, full of life, and accessible.”